Royal Netherlands East Indies Army: Camp Victory

-Just south of Casino, New South Wales, a camp was established in 1942 for a KNIL Technical Battalion.
+Initially used by the 1st Infantry Battalion, this camp consisted of Surinamese and Dutch Antilles soldiers, evacuated infantry soldiers from Java and Ambon and a Technical Battalion.
+For a short period, a Papuan Battalion was raised and trained as infantry at Camp Victory for service in Western New Guinea.
+In 1944, aviation training commenced at Casino Airport with airman from newly liberated regions of the Netherlands.
 Upon the declaration of the Indonesian Republic, the Dutch soldiers in that battalion interned and imprisoned 500 of their Indonesian native comrades within the camp.
 Harsh treatment and penalties were issued out by the Dutch on any independence seeking soldiers.
 This led to the deaths of two KNIL native soldiers; one was a possible suicide and the other was a protest leader.
 This brought about condemnation from Australian locals, who forced the Australian authorities to repatriate all the imprisoned soldiers, despite being reluctant to heed earlier requests for assistance.